Disney Genie & Lightning Lane at Walt Disney World

 If you have a 1 Park Per Day ticket, you can only select rides in one park.
 If you have a Park Hopper ticket or Annual Pass, you can make reservations at multiple parks.

-The complete list of rides available for individual Lightning Lane reservation (which Disney can change any time):
+The complete list of rides available for Lightning Lane Single Pass reservations (which Disney can change any time):

 Virtual Queues